taylordotfish/freeze/README.md

 tracks aren’t.

 After all sections have been played back, click the Stop button in the GUI.
-The "Memory Used" text at the bottom of the GUI should update, showing you how much memory is being used to store the recorded audio.
+The “Memory Used” text at the bottom of the GUI should update, showing you how much memory is being used to store the recorded audio.
 This amount of memory is present both in RAM and on disk.